philiptran/voicemail-for-amazon-connect/TNP_README.md

 4. In the pop-up window, click `Upload` and choose the `aws-connect-vm-java.jar` from the `target` folder created by your build above.
 5. Click `Save` to save the changes.

-Update the second Lambda function `ContactVoicemailStream`
+Update the second Lambda function `ContactVoicemailStream`:

 1. Open the Lambda console and find the Lambda function containing this string `ContactVoicemailStream`.
 2. Click on the Lambda function to open it.